 I can tell you from personal experience just how difficult finding low-sodium food items can be.

-A few months back I realized that I needed to start living a more healthy lifestyle, and to that end I started working out and eating healthier foods.
+A while back I realized that I needed to start living a more healthy lifestyle, and to that end I started working out and eating healthier foods.

 But there’s one persistent issue that I’m still struggling with: Finding food items that are low in sodium.